theupdateframework/taps/tap4.md

 particular repository.
 Each repository has its own root of trust (Root role, etc.) so a compromise of one repository does not impact others.
-Using a scheme similar to targets delegations within a repository, targets may be securely mapped to one or more repositories.
+Using a scheme similar to targets delegations within a repository, targets may be securely assigned to one or more repositories.

 This TAP requires an extra step before a client can request metadata and target files from remote repositories.
-Specifically, it requires that a client consult a list of which repositories can be visited to fulfill a request for a particular target file.
-The client, or adopter, can precisely control which repositories are to be trusted for particular target paths by editing this list.
+Specifically, it requires that a client consult a mechanism that lists what repositories should be searched and in what order.
+By editing this list of mappings, or assignment instructions, the client, or adopter, can precisely control which repositories are to be trusted for particular target paths.
 Clients must also keep all of the metadata for each repository in a separate directory of their choice.

 The next two sections cover the two main components of this new "pre-update" step.
-The first explains the mechanism that takes a target and indicates the specific repository from which that target should be retrieved.
+The first explains the mechanism that assigns a target to the specific repository or repositories from which it should be retrieved.
 The second describes the search logic that uses the mapping mechanism to determine what repositories are visited, and which must sign off on the client's requested target files.

-## Mechanism that Maps Targets to Repositories
+## Mechanism that Assigns Targets to Repositories

-Adopters must implement a mechanism that determines which remote repositories can be visited when downloading metadata and target files.
-This mechanism can be designed in any way that suits the users' needs.
-At a minimum, though, it must support or exhibit the following three properties:
+Adopters must implement a mechanism that directs TUF to the specific repository (or repositories) from which metadata and target files should be downloaded.
+Assignments of files to repositories are controlled by sets of instructions called mappings.
+Each mapping contains the following elements:

-A. An ordered list of one or more repositories that may be visited to fetch metadata and target files.
-The updater tries each repository in the order listed when it is instructed to download metadata or target files.
+A. An ordered list of one or more repositories.
+When it is instructed to download metadata or target fils, the updater tries each repository in the order listed.

-B. A list of target paths associated with each ordered list of repositories.
+B. A list of target paths associated with each repository.
-This property supports implementations like the one outlined in use case 3, in which the user requires valid signatures from multiple repositories.
+This element supports implementations like the one outlined in use case 3, in which the user requires valid signatures from multiple repositories.
-The listed target paths may be condensed as [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)).
-For example, the updater can be instructed to download paths that resemble the glob pattern `foo-2.*.tgz` from only the first list of repositories in (A).
+The target paths may be condensed as [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)).
+For example, the updater can be instructed to download paths that resemble the glob pattern `foo-2.*.tgz` from only the first mapping.

-C. A flag that instructs the updater whether to continue searching subsequent repositories after failing to download requested target files from the repositories specified in list (A).
-Any repository in list (A) can indicate/use this flag independent of other repositories on the list.
+C. A flag that instructs the updater whether to continue searching subsequent repositories after failing to download requested target files from the repositories specified in the first mapping.
+Any repository within a mapping can indicate/use this flag independent of other repositories on the list.

 D. A threshold that indicates the minimum number of repositories that are required to sign for the same length and hash of a requested target under (B).

-The four properties above are all that is required to aid or guide the updater in its search for requested target files.
+The four properties above are all that is required to guide the updater in its search for requested target files.

 ## Searching for Targets on Multiple Repositories

+Figure 1 gives an example of an ordered list of mappings for the file foo.tgz.
-In order to search for targets on repositories, a TUF client should perform the following steps:
+To complete a search using the assignment mechanism, a TUF client will follow these steps:

-1. Consult the chosen mechanism containing the mapping instructions, and look at the first entry in the list of repositories in (A).
+1. TUF will open the repo assignment mechanism and identify the first set of mappings.
+In our example, this mapping would direct the user to repositories A, B, C.

-2. If a desired target path matches the associated paths or glob patterns of the list of repositories, then download and verify metadata from each of these repositories.
+2. The software updater contacts the assigned repository (or repositories) and checks if the desired target path matches the associated paths or glob patterns in the mapping.

-3. Ensure that the targets metadata, specifically the length and hashes about the target, match across a threshold of repositories (D).
+3. If the path matches, metadata from each repository in the mapping is downloaded and verified.
+Verification means the length and hashes about the target match across a threshold of repositories (per element D).
 Custom targets metadata are exempt from this requirement.

 4. If the targets metadata is a match across a threshold of repositories, return this metadata.

-5. Otherwise, if the targets metadata do not match across repositories, or if none of the repositories signed metadata about the desired target, then take one of the following actions:
+5. If the metadata is not a match, or if none of the repositories signed metadata about the desired target, then the client should take one of the following actions:

     5.1.
 If the flag of the mapping mechanism in property (C) is set to true, either report that the repositories do not agree on the target, or that